twangodev/rybbit/server/docs/uptime-monitoring-setup.md

 # Uptime Monitoring Setup

-The uptime monitoring system uses BullMQ with Dragonfly for job scheduling and execution.
+The uptime monitoring system uses BullMQ with Redis for job scheduling and execution.

 ## Prerequisites

-1. **Dragonfly** - A Redis-compatible in-memory datastore
+1. **Redis** - In-memory data structure store
    - Can be deployed on the same server or a separate server
    - Default port: 6379